q335r49/microviche/README.md

 <sup>1</sup> By default, <samp>s</samp> will not shift the split offscreen, regardless of count.
 But specifying, eg, <samp>15W</samp> would allow <samp>s</samp> to shift all but 15 columns offscreen.
 Likewise, <samp>15WC</samp> would center the split as though it were of width 15.

 ####Automapping
-`R`emap, in addition to `r`edrawing, will update the map to reflect the layout of all visible splits by processing lines of the form:
+Automapping is recommended over `c`hanging labels in the map itself: you won't have to remap if you shift the text arround or insert or remove splits. `R`emap, in addition to `r`edrawing, will update the map to reflect the layout of all visible splits by processing lines of the form:

 <samp>txb[:line num][: label#highlght#position]</samp>